NeilWkz/the-movie-zone/README.md

 # The Movie Zone
 (I bet everyone makes that pun..)

-An App for displaying "Now Showing Movies", build with Vue, Vuex.
+An App for displaying "Now Showing Movies", built with Vue, Vuex.

 With Help from Vue-cli, Bootstrap.
 **DEMO**: <https://neilwkz.github.io/the-movie-zone/>